mgrybyk/uasword/README.md

 [![Test](https://github.com/mgrybyk/uasword/actions/workflows/test.yml/badge.svg)](https://github.com/mgrybyk/uasword/actions/workflows/test.yml)

-> Multitarget DDoS tool based on [uashield](https://github.com/opengs/uashield) and [db1000n](https://github.com/Arriven/db1000n) lists.
+> Multitarget tool based on uashield, db1000n and additional advanced dns lists.

+DISCLAIMER: the software is not meant to be used for any kind of illegal or inappropriate purposes!

 ![stats](docs/stats.png)
-- run in Docker, Termux or anywhere with Nodejs installed.
+- run in Docker, [Termux](#Termux) or anywhere with Nodejs installed.
-- attacks multiple targets in parallel
+- process multiple targets in parallel
-- DNS flood
+- advanced DNS
-- uses browser to overcome any antiddos protection (real browser detection)
+- uses real browser to improve intensity
 - IT ARMY of Ukraine lists are included as well
 - targets list updates automatically, run once and let it work